Nitrokey/nitrokey-documentation/nethsm/operation.rst

 Import Key
 ~~~~~~~~~~

-The NetHSM import existing private keys to the *Key Store*.
+The NetHSM can import existing private keys to the *Key Store*.

 The supported key types and their corresponding mechanisms are the following.